-A hypothesis which is in the null form, has been posited to guide the study, viz, there is a significant relationship between drug abuse and academic performance.
-The study was limit6ed to the use of such drugs as alcohol, bhang, nicotine or caffeine-related items and cocaine.
+A hypothesis which is in the null form, has been posited to guide the study, via, there is a significant relationship between drug abuse and academic performance.
+The study was limit6ed to the use of such drugs as alcohol, bhang, nicotine or caffeine-related items and cocaine

-This study was carried out in Kitui district, specifically carried out among learners in wingoo primary School.
+This study was carried out in North Pemba Zone Gando village Wete District (Zanzibar).
 This is because of the nearness of the researchers' residence to the institution and familiarity with the learners of the institution.

-The Kenyan youth contribute about 75% of labour force.
+The zanzibar youth contribute about 75% of labour force.
 They are involved in all developmental activities therefore the backbone of the future.
 With every passing day, at least five cases of drug abuse are reported at the institution.
 For instance, in the New Vision of Saturday March 6th, 2004, it was reported that a boyfriend opening slapped his girlfriend at a party, dragged her in the rain and hurled insults at her.
 This case is demeaning and embarrassing especially in public.
 The young man was later tested and turned out positive for using marijuana or commonly referred to as bhang.
 There are so many unreported cases still